Lightning-AI/torchmetrics/docs/source/pages/implement.rst

         full_state_update: bool = True

 Finally, from torchmetrics v1.0.0 onwards, we also support plotting of metrics through the `.plot` method.
-By default thie method will raise `NotImplementedError` but can be implemented by the user to provide a custom plot for the metric.
+By default this method will raise `NotImplementedError` but can be implemented by the user to provide a custom plot for the metric.
-For any metrics that returns a simle scalar tensor, or a dict of scalar tensors the internal `._plot` method can be used, that provides the common plotting functionality for most metrics in torchmetrics.
+For any metrics that returns a simple scalar tensor, or a dict of scalar tensors the internal `._plot` method can be used, that provides the common plotting functionality for most metrics in torchmetrics.

 .. testcode::